IDIOM CONNECTION

 through the mill

-The man has been through the mill recently with his divorce and loss of job.
+The man has been through the mill after losing his job.

 through thick and thin